 Year in review

-Following an overhaul of the JFSC's approach to STOs and ICOs in 2018, 2019 has been a year of consolidation for Jersey's technology sector and a massive acceleration in the digitisation of financial services generally.
-Jersey has seen a steady increase in the number of technology-focused investments structured through the Island, in the form of (among others) ICOs, STOs, joint ventures and funds.
+Following an overhaul of the JFSC's approach to STOs and ICOs in recent years, 2020 has been a year of growth for Jersey's technology sector and a massive acceleration in the digitisation of financial services generally.
+Jersey has seen a steady increase in the number of technology-focused investments structured through the island, in the form of (among others) ICOs, STOs, joint ventures and funds.
 As a well-regulated jurisdiction, Jersey and its regulator aim to take a pragmatic and flexible approach to new fintech products, recognising that where these products are backed by a credible promoter and consumer protection and anti-money laundering challenges are addressed, a cost efficient and user-friendly environment should be available.

 Outlook and conclusions